maxnorm/composable-nft-erc998/README.md

 ## Security Considerations

 ### Built-in Protections
-- **Reentrancy Guard** - Prevents reentrancy attacks
+- **Reentrancy Guard**: Prevents reentrancy attacks
-- **Depth Limiting** - Maximum nesting depth of 100 (this can be increased if needed, but be careful with gas costs for deep hierarchies)
+- **Depth Limiting**: Maximum nesting depth of 100 (this can be increased if needed, but be careful with gas costs for deep hierarchies)
-- **Safe Transfer Standards** - Uses OpenZeppelin's safe transfer functions
+- **Safe Transfer Standards**: Uses OpenZeppelin's safe transfer functions
-- **Use of OpenZeppelin Contracts** - Battle-tested and audited
+- **Use of OpenZeppelin Contracts**: Battle-tested and audited

 ## 📖 References & Resources
 - [EIP-998](https://eips.ethereum.org/EIPS/eip-998)